 Sporadic Marketing Syndrome often occurs when small business owners are too busy to be consistent with marketing activities.
 Fitting marketing in around other business functions is common for small business owners.
 Whilst this isn’t ideal, and it contradicts my marketing mindset, I’m a business owner, too, so I totally understand the demands of running a small business.

-A primary cause of Sporadic Marketing Syndrome is when small business owners have ups and downs with the number of incoming contracts, sales, or orders—resulting in fluctuations in busyness within the business and marketing activities.
+A primary cause of Sporadic Marketing Syndrome is when small business owners have ups and downs with the number of incoming contracts, sales, or orders, which relsults in fluctuations in ‘busyness’ within the business and marketing activities.
 Consequently, this is one of the biggest challenges for most small business owners.
 Getting new customers, securing new deals, or winning new contracts is great.
 However, if these things take up so much time to fulfil that marketing is neglected, undoubtedly, it’s a problem.

 Another challenge is a constant lack of time to do any marketing at all.
-This is an awful situation to be in, especially if you’re the type of person who is persistently thinking about all the things that you must do.
+This is a particularly awful situation to be in, especially if you’re the type of person who is persistently thinking about all the things that you must do.
 Knowing what you should be doing, and lacking time, often adds even more pressure.
 Consequently, the negative internal dialogue begins.
 Resulting in a massive shift in mindset and motivation.
 Adding a fear of failure and a lack of knowledge to the mix can also result in marketing inactivity.
-Many of my Marketing Mentoring clients used to suffer from some of these issues.
-Concurrently, feeling overwhelmed.
-They were subconsciously backing away from doing any marketing and missing out on many opportunities.
-It really is a catch-twenty-two situation, but all these problems can be resolved!

 If you recognise some of the problems that sporadic marketing is causing you and your business, then you need to know how to avoid it.
 Here’s a few simple measures that you can implement to relieve undue pressure, begin putting a few simple steps into practice, and forming new habits.
 The good news is, you only need to allocate small segments of time to gain momentum and create a positive impact.